MicrosoftDocs/Viva/Viva/goals/kr-types.md

 # Define KR Types in Viva Goals

-The new KR types enable users to establish goals with defined outcomes.
-These KR types can be simple quantity-type KRs that measure progress from one point to another.
-Or, they can be guardrail (quality-type) KRs that help monitor consistency and efficiency of businesses.
+The Key Result(KR) types enable users to establish goals with defined outcomes.
+These KR types can be simple quantity-type key results that measure progress from one point to another.
+Or, they can be guardrail (quality-type) key results that help monitor consistency and efficiency of businesses.

 ## What are the different KR types you can create in Viva Goals?
-Viva Goals allows you to create 5 distinct types of KRs (For Key Results in Classic and for both Objectives and Key Results in Duality); we are broadly classifying them into two main categories:
+Viva Goals allows you to create 5 distinct types of Key Results; we are broadly classifying them into two main categories:

 1. Regular KR types (Quantity KRs)